Runs

 Session state

-Session tokens, keychain, shared prefs, cookies, and other
+Session tokens, keychain entries, shared preferences, and cookies

-app-managed persistence survive the full run.
-If the app logs the user
+survive the whole run.
+If the app logs the user out mid-run, the gating

 Termination